AtanasovAtanas/pb-interactive-java/EN/01-Intro-to-Programming-Еxercise/05-Problem.md

 [/code-editor]
 [task-description]
 # Description
-Write a program, which **prints a triangle** of stars as you print one asteriks symbol \(\*\) for the first row, two asteriks symbols for the second row and so on for seven rows.
+Write a program, which **prints a triangle** of stars as you print one asteriks symbol \(\*\) for the first row, two asteriks symbols for the second row and so on for five rows.

 # Output
 ```